linnykoleh/Spring/Notes.md

 - @WebMvcTest - Used with @RunWith(SpringRunner.class) in tests that focuses on Spring MVC components.
 ```

+- You need to opt-in to auto-configuration by adding the `@EnableAutoConfiguration` or `@SpringBootApplication` annotations to one of your `@Configuration` classes

 ### Testing with Spring Boot

 - `@SpringBootTest` - this annotation should be used on a test class that runs Spring Boot-based tests